 Service & Presentation

-Almost all the food we use is rescued. i.e diverted before it goes to landfill/anaerobic digestion etc. It is generally in very good condition, similar to what you would have if you bought groceries from a supermarket and stored them at home for 4 or 5 days.
-Sometime things are ruined and need to be composted, other times bad bits can be removed.
+Almost all the food we use is rescued. i.e diverted before it goes to landfill/anaerobic digestion etc. It is generally in very good condition, similar to what you would have if you bought groceries from a supermarket and stored them at home for 3 or 4 days.
+Sometimes things are ruined and need to be composted, other times bad bits can be removed.
 One of the main aims of Everybody Eats is to help solve the environmental problems associated with throwing away food.
-We do not want to be part of this problem so ask all chefs to attempt to use as much of the produce as possible.
+We do not want to be part of this problem so ask all chefs/volunteers to attempt to use as much of the produce as possible.

 Gemmayze St is wonderfully generous with allowing us to use their space.
-We try and respect this by giving the kitchen a proper clean down at the end of the night.
-With many hands makes light work as they say and if the Kitchen team help by running down the cleaning checklist at the end of the night it can save us heaps of time when trying to close up.
-Please allow for an extra 20 minutes after service to get everything back to perfect.
+We respect this by giving the kitchen a proper clean down at the end of the night.
+Many hands make light work as they say and if the Kitchen team help by running down the cleaning checklist at the end of the night it can save us a lot of time when closing up.
+Please allow for an extra 30 minutes after service to get everything back to how we found it.

 Cleaning / Close down